UMD-INST377/Group-Project-Base/README.md

 3. In a web browser, go to url: ```http://localhost:3000/```.

 ## How to run tests for the software
-1. Open two terminals and make sure you are in the main project directory
+1. Open one terminal and make sure you are in the main project directory
 2. In the first terminal, run ```npm start```.

 ## Server Application APIs